Investment Office · · 24 min read

 Why do GPs offer these?
 They need additional equity to close larger transactions.
 They're also cultivating relationships with LPs who might commit to future funds.

 What works: Dramatically lower costs.
 Clear visibility into exactly what you're buying.
-Can cherry-pick deals rather than accepting everything in a blind pool.
+You can cherry-pick deals rather than accepting everything in a blind pool.
 The GP has already done the heavy lifting on sourcing and due diligence.

-The friction: Time-sensitive decisions (might have days, not weeks).
-Relying on someone else's underwriting.
-Need existing relationships to even get the call.
-And there's selection bias.
-GPs tend to offer co-investment in their highest-conviction deals, but you should ask yourself why they need additional capital.
+The friction: Time-sensitive decisions (you might have days, not weeks).
+You're relying on someone else's underwriting.
+You need existing relationships to even get the call.
+And there's selection bias — GPs tend to offer co-investment in their highest-conviction deals, but it's worth asking why they need additional capital.

 Direct Investments